Your Guide to study Medicine in Italy

 Do I need NEET to study medicine in Italy?

-You do not need NEET to sit the IMAT or to study in Italy.
-However, NMC requires NEET qualification for Indian students who plan to return and practise in India.
+You do not need NEET to sit the IMAT or to study medicine in Italy.
+However, some Italian universities expect you to have sat your country's national medical entrance, and NMC in India requires Indian students to qualify NEET before taking admission abroad if you plan to return and practise in India.
 If you plan to practise in the EU or elsewhere, NEET is not relevant.

 Can I apply to multiple universities as a non-EU student?